 Causes of quadriceps tendonitis

-Like the Achilles and patellar tendons, the large quadriceps tendon undergoes swelling and collagen breakdown with an excess load.
+Like the Achilles and patellar tendons, the large quadriceps tendon undergoes swelling and collagen breakdown when subjected to an excessive load.
 Usually, we see quadriceps tendon pain in popular jumping sports such as CrossFit, rugby, and volleyball.
-Generally, there is a history of a sudden increase in training frequency or intensity, leading to quad tendon swelling and breakdown.
-In addition, we see this condition in older active people with calcification of the quadriceps tendon.
-We know that calcification causes quadriceps tendon pain and irritation.
+Generally, there is a history of a sudden increase in training frequency or intensity, which can lead to quad tendon swelling and breakdown.
+Additionally, we observe this condition in older, active individuals with calcification of the quadriceps tendon.
+We know that calcification can cause pain and irritation in the quadriceps tendon.

 In some cases of quadriceps tendinopathy, the tendon swelling is caused by a suprapatellar plica.
-This plica can block the movement of knee fluid, leading to pressure in the top part of the knee.
-This pressure can lead to quadriceps tendon swelling and tendonitis.
+This plica can block the movement of knee fluid, resulting in pressure in the upper part of the knee.
+This pressure can lead to swelling of the quadriceps tendon and tendonitis.
 In an observational study co-authored by Dr Masci, seven active athletes with intractable quadriceps tendonitis underwent arthroscopic surgery.
-All seven cases had a large suprapatellar plica separating the suprapatellar pouch from the rest of the knee joint.
-We suspect a sizeable suprapatellar plica that separates the top from the bottom leads to a build-up of pressure in the knee joint.
+All seven cases had a large suprapatellar plica, which separated the suprapatellar pouch from the rest of the knee joint.
+We suspect that a sizable suprapatellar plica, which separates the top from the bottom, leads to a buildup of pressure in the knee joint.
 We hypothesise that higher pressure in the knee joint leads to altered forces on the quadriceps tendon, increasing the risk of tendonitis.

 Diagnosis of quad tendonitis